 2. Fingerprint Capture

-A certified RCMP Criminal Record Check requires fingerprints.
+A RCMP Criminal Record Check requires fingerprints.
 Toronto residents have several options:

 Submitting high-quality fingerprints initially ensures the RCMP can process your check without delays.